n8henrie/fauxmo/CONTRIBUTING.md

 ### Write Documentation

-fauxmo could always use more documentation, whether as part of the official fauxmo docs, in docstrings, or even on the web in blog posts, articles, and such.
+Fauxmo could always use more documentation, whether as part of the official fauxmo docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback